DataDog/documentation/content/en/developers/ide_integrations/vscode/_index.md

 - Profiling insights from [Watchdog Insights][13]

 The **Synthetic Test** feature allows you to:
-- Run Synthetic tests on your local environments.
+- Run Synthetic tests on your local environments
-- Set custom parameters without altering the original test definition.
+- Set custom parameters without altering the original test definition
-- See test results locally in VS Code and in Datadog to access additional information.
+- See test results locally in VS Code and in Datadog to access additional information
-- Test only what matters by executing relevant tests at the same time.
+- Test only what matters by executing relevant tests at the same time
-- Create a list of most frequently used Synthetic tests by adding them to **Favorites**.
+- Create a list of most frequently used Synthetic tests by adding them to **Favorites**

 ## Requirements